Performative Walk – The Jacobin Fox was here!

 Radical Stroud recreates his visit to Chalford and Bowbridge with a performative walk on Friday October 11th.

-Meet at the bus stop in Chalford at 10.15am (public transport available on the 54 bus to Cirencester – please check timetable).
+Meet at the bus stop in Chalford at 10.15am, near the Lavender Bakehouse (public transport available on the 54 bus to Cirencester – please check timetable).
 If driving, please be considerate with your parking.

-Allow 3 hours for the walk – we end our pilgrimage with refreshment at the Upper Lock Cafe at Wallbridge, Stroud.
+Allow 3 hours for the walk – ending with refreshment at the Upper Lock Cafe at Wallbridge, Stroud.